Ulama: Traditional way of education

-Students do not associate themselves with a specific educational institution, but rather seek to join renowned teachers.
-By tradition, a scholar who has completed his studies is approved by his teacher.
+Students of Islamic doctrine do not seek out a specific educational institution, but rather seek to join renowned teachers.
+By tradition, a scholar who has completed their studies is approved by their teacher.
 At the teacher's individual discretion, the student is given the permission for teaching and for the issuing of legal opinions (fatwa).
 The official approval is known as the ijazat at-tadris wa 'l-ifta (lit. 'license to teach and issue legal opinions').
 Through time, this practice has established a chain of teachers and pupils who have become teachers in their own time.

 Places of learning

 The traditional place of higher education is the madrasa.
-The institution likely came up in Khurasan during the 10th century AD, and spread to other parts of the Islamic world from the late 11th century onwards.
+The institution likely originated in Khurasan during the 10th century AD, and spread to other parts of the Islamic world from the late 11th century onwards.
 The most famous early madrasas are the Sunni Niẓāmiyya, founded by the Seljuk vizir Nizam al-Mulk (1018–1092) in Iran and Iraq in the 11th century.
 The Mustansiriya, established by the Abbasid caliph Al-Mustansir in Baghdad in 1234 AD, was the first to be founded by a caliph, and also the first known to host teachers of all four major madhhab known at that time.
 From the time of the Persian Ilkhanate (1260–1335 AD) and the Timurid dynasty (1370–1507 AD) onwards, madrasas have often become part of an architectural complex which also includes a mosque, a Sufi ṭarīqa, and other buildings of socio-cultural function, like baths or a hospital.

-Madrasas are sacred places of learning.
+Madrasas are considered sacred places of learning.
 They may provide boarding and salaries to a limited number of teachers, and boarding for a number of students out of the revenue from religious endowments (waqf), allocated to a specific institution by the donor.
 In later times, the deeds of endowment were issued in elaborate Islamic calligraphy, as is the case for Ottoman endowment books (vakıf-name).
 The donor could also specify the subjects to be taught, the qualification of the teachers, or which madhhab the teaching should follow.
 Moreover, the donor is free to specify in detail the curriculum, as was shown by Ahmed and Filipovic (2004) for the Ottoman imperial madrasas founded by Suleiman the Magnificent.